-In spring
+In Spring

 Spring is the season for entering a new school, moving up a grade, and meeting new friends and teachers.
 At the beginning of their junior high school lives, seventh-grade students complete projects in Omihachiman, Shiga prefecture.
-They take put in some special programs and build interpersonal relationships and make a lot of friends there.
+They take part in some special programs, build interpersonal relationships, and make a lot of friends there.

-In summer-autumn
+In Summer-Autumn

 Eighth-grade students go to Hikigawa, Wakayama prefecture.
-They have three days with the local people there.
-The students learn how to communicate with people they are meeting for the first time through farming or fishing.
-They learn a lot of things for the overseas trip to Canada they will take in the ninth grade.
+They spend three days with the local people there.
+The students learn how to communicate with people they are meeting for the first time through farming and fishing.
+They learn a lot of skills for the overseas trip to Canada that they will take part in during the ninth grade.